-TREES DON'T TRAVEL are a 5 piece band from the Scottish Highlands, based in and around Aberfeldy and Dunkeld, in Highland Perthshire.
+TREES DON'T TRAVEL are a 5 piece band based in and around Aberfeldy and Dunkeld, in Highland Perthshire Scotland.

 Formed in 2013, their original songs tell tales of imaginary train journeys to lives lost in a tequila haze; on love, loss and redemption; on the certainty of actions, consequence and fate.
 Most of all though, it's songs they just love to play.
 Their unique sound is variously described as Big Tree Country Bluegrass Americana....

 Debut album ‘Rooted’ is out on CD and digital platforms, with 13 original songs.
 A second album, 'Flood', is just completed and is now released on CD and most digital platforms, iTunes, Spotify, etc. Over the last few years they have appeared at festivals such as Belladrum, Southern Fried, Edinburgh Fringe, March into Pitlochry and Tummel & Tay, and appeared on the STV Riverside Show.
 In the last year they have played concerts with Woody Pines, Hannah Aldridge, The Furrow Collective, Ewan McLennan, The Lost Highway Ensemble, Hot Tin Roof and The Jellyman's’s Daughter.
 They regularly play gigs around Scotland from Inverness to Edinburgh, and played Belladrum and a short Holland tour in 2017.

 After the great success of last years Hogmanay Bash in Abefreldy TDT will be playing this year with Red Pine Timber and others.
 Times to be confirmed